hwjfordev/C2DX_BOX2D/README.md

 Add `libbox2d.lib` and now the row Additional Dependencies should read `libbox2d.lib;%(AdditionalDependencies)`

-**What this does is to tell the linker it should construct the executable with this the box2d library Shouldn't get any LNKR errors now
+**What this does is to tell the linker it should construct the executable with the box2d library Shouldn't get any LNKR errors now

 IV.
 In the same sidebar, you should see C/C++ -- expand it.